1. Home

 How Much Does Vampire Electricity Cost?

-The amount of money you can save by turning off your vampire electronics is going to depend on the type of device, but here are some of the more common electricity wasters, based on an NRDC Report:
+The amount of money you can save by turning off your vampire electronics is going to depend on the type of device, but here are some of the more common electricity wasters, largely drawn from an NRDC Report:

 Type of Device Average Annual Consumption In Standby Mode (kWh) Average Annual Household Cost at $.12 per kWh